bendelichere/userscripts/README.md

 - ADYEN LIB:
   - Webhooks listing page : auto-click load-more button until no more page to load

+- NST LIB:
+  - adds a product search form on top of order details page

 ## install instructions

 If it's not already installed on your Google Chrome browser, please install the Tampermonkey extenstion.